openthread/openthread/src/cli/README_TCP.md

 TCP: Connection established
 ```

-After running the `tcp connect` command on node 1, you should see a printout on node 2 similar to below:
+In addition, you should also see a printout on node 2 similar to below:
 ```bash
 Accepted connection from [fe80:0:0:0:8f3:f602:bf9b:52f2]:49152
 TCP: Connection established